juancho11gm/juancho11gm.github.io/_posts/ssr-csr-ssg-isr.md

 ## Server Side Rendering

 In contrast to **Client Side Rendering**, **Server Side Rendering** happens when the client creates a request to the web server and it is in charge of rendering the web pages at **runtime**.
-The web server sends the HTML to the client browser so the website can be displayed.
+The web server sends the already-filled HTML to the client browser so the website can be displayed.

 If you can see the website content in the HTML source code, it is injected by JavaScript after loading the page.
 Server Side Rendering is always slower than serving static content.